 3) Figure your tax from the table.

-The examples highlight a glaring problem: a grade level score does not tell you if readers can understand and use your material as it is intended.
-Other shortcomings: 1) formulas can’t tell you if your text is clear and effective to the target readership; 2) if it will attract and hold your readers’ attention; or 3) if it is culturally-appropriate.
+The examples highlight a problem: a grade level score does not tell you if readers can understand and use your material as it is intended.
+Other flaws: 1) formulas can’t tell you if your text is clear and effective to the target readership; 2) if it will attract and hold your readers’ attention; or 3) if it is culturally-appropriate.

 1. Readers prefer to skim or scan text to glean information.
 Omit any overpowering “wall of text.”
 Avoid small print or poor color contrast.
 Ensure the layout doesn’t look too busy or confusing or complicated.
 Use short paragraphs, with clear headings and bullet points.
-Select the font size and color contrast to enhance readability.
+Select the font size and color contrast to enhance readability.2.
+Don’t force unfamiliar words onto the reader.
+Organize information to explain things more cohesively.
+Use straightforward language.
+Avoid jargon or complex words where simpler ones suffice.
+Clearly explain any necessary technical terms.A study by the University of California, San Diego suggests that the average American encounters anywhere from 100,000 to 1,000,000 words every day.
+Given this information overload, it’s easy to see why readers prefer to skim rather than read every word.

 6. Readers can’t figure out how to use your information or what it’s for.
 They see no benefit from reading it; or they find the action it calls for too difficult or unrealistic.
 To avoid these issues, clearly state its intent in the opening sentence or paragraph.
 Outline the benefits of reading your text.
 Include realistic calls-to-action and clearly explain what to do.